90% patch success rate in 30 days is too slow!

 Most organizations face challenges with Microsoft SCCM due to huge infrastructure requirements and unmanaged clients.
 Customers also lack real-time and automation capabilities.

-There are 4x main problems with typical Enterprise patch management solutions like Microsoft SCCM:
+There are 5 key patching challenges with typical Enterprise patch management solutions like Microsoft SCCM:

-- Distributing patch content can cause business disruption.
-Companies often implement “Change Windows” to prevent this, which can lead to some endpoints not receiving patch content when needed.
+- Content Distribution – Distributing patch content simultaneously to all endpoints can cause business disruption.
+Companies often implement “Change Windows” to prevent this, which can lead to some endpoints not receiving the patch content when needed.